Capstone-Projects-2025-Spring/project-copilot-clone-1/documentation/docs/requirements/features-and-requirements.md

 # Features and Requirements

 ## Functional Requirements
-- Users must download VS Code and install the GitHub Copilot plugin.
-- Users must authenticate their accounts to use the GitHub Copilot plugin.
-    - Users will have the option to log in anonymously while still receiving suggestions.
-- The plugin will provide code suggestions based on the code the user has already written.
+- The EduCode plugin will provide code suggestions based on the code the user has already written.
 - Suggestions will be generated in real-time based on the user’s current code context.
 - Users can accept or reject code suggestions, with the system logging these interactions.
 - The system must log user interactions, including: